sulu/sulu/UPGRADE.md

 ## dev-develop

+### Commands changed

+The Sulu commands were refactored to use the `Command` class instead of the `ContainerAwareCommand` class, because some services are private and cannot be used anymore without using dependency injection.
+If you have overridden a command before, you have to specify the constructor arguments correctly now.

 ### Moved preview functionality of Form view

 **This change only affects you if you have used a 2.0.0 alpha release before**